userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/Software_Guide.md

 This [SDK](https://github.com/userguide-galaxea/A1_SDK) does not require recompilation.
 Please refer to the Developing and Operating Tutorials for direct usage instructions.

 ## First Move
+Click [here](https://github.com/userguide-galaxea/A1_SDK/tree/galaxea/main/resource) to get the Demo scripts for A1.
 ```shell
 cd A1_SDK/install
 source setup.bash